 The rulers in Korea were not at all pleased to have this foreign religion thriving in their country.
 At first they just discouraged it but soon enough outlawed this practice and began to actively persecute anyone who took it up.
 As Christians were arrested, tortured and put to death the Church quickly moved underground

 St. Andrew’s parents, members of the Korean nobility, were an important part of that early community and secretly remained faithful to their life with Christ.
-Andrew, born in 1821, was baptized at fifteen and soon expressed his desire to become a priest.
+Andrew was baptized at fifteen and soon expressed his desire to become a priest.
 He traveled to Macau to attend the seminary and was ordained in 1845.
 He was the first Korean to become a priest and returned home shortly after his ordination to help organize the Church and bring the sacraments to the faithful.
 He ministered in Korea only a year before he was arrested and put to death.

 There were intense persecutions of Christians in Korea in 1839, 1846, 1866 and 1867 and 103 Christians were martyred for their faith.
 We celebrate these heroic martyrs on this day.

 May their faith and courage inspire us to live our lives faithful to the Gospel and have the strength to be fearless witnesses for Christ in our everyday lives.